Smilels/Smilels.github.io/_posts/2020-08-14-Attention-for-Reinforcement-Learning.md

 # Initial Results of Attention Mechanism by Unsupervised Learning

 Three columns from left to right are "original input", "attention map output" and "reconstruction output".
-The training process is shown:
+The training process is shown in the videos.
+As the training epochs growing, the "attention part" is becoming more distinctive and irrelevant parts in the image are ignored.

 1. On our UR5 platform, paying attention to the robot arm
 ![]({{ site.url }}/data/videos/attention-real-ur5-arm.gif)